 - It’s Netflix or a book so I can escape.

 But a lot of those things are hard to see- unless you’re really paying attention to my actions.
 Unless I share these with you.
+I don’t want you to see it.
+I don’t want to tell you the compulsions or obsessions in my head.

 But there is one specific bit that is visible for me- What OCD truly looks like for me- How it’s portrayed to the outside world.